-But I thought about it and understood that it would be an education that had the aim to lift people up in whatever health situation they were are in and everything is done in interaction with them individually.
-From that moment I did all the preparations to take the education, and it suited me so well.
+But I thought about it and understood that it would be an education that had the aim to lift people up in whatever health situation they were are in, and everything is done in interaction with them individually.
+From that moment, I did all the preparations to take that new education, and it suited me so well.
 I loved that I could visit one family at a time and concentrate on their needs to manage their new-born children or older children.
 Then I could go on to another family without disturbing needs and calls from others.

 So back to the end.
 The municipal administration does not seem to be too fond of older employees, and if you work too hard, that is not so good either.
 If you find that families have profound social and emotional problems, it would be better to just look the other way.
 Well, the more experienced you get, the more you see and the harder it gets to find favour in the eyes of the administration and leaders.
 I chose to stop my self without having thought one minute about the future as retired.
 Looking back at the situation, I see that I have gained my freedom and the love to write about my life.
 Blogging has indeed arrived as a gift, and I still hope to be able to practice my profession.